-(New York, New York – November 10, 2020) – Today, the Transgender Legal Defense & Education Fund (TLDEF) issued the following statement by Executive Director Andy Marra in response to oral arguments in California v.
+(NEW YORK, NY – November 10, 2020) - Today, the Transgender Legal Defense & Education Fund (TLDEF) issued the following statement by Executive Director Andy Marra in response to oral arguments in California v.
 Texas heard by the U.S. Supreme Court:

 “This case is part of a sustained attack against the Affordable Care Act that could leave tens of millions out in the cold.
 The individual mandate and the nondiscrimination protections in Section 1557 have expanded access to affordable, affirming health care for millions of transgender people.
 Overturning the Affordable Care Act would have disastrous, life-and-death consequences, particularly for those whom exposure to COVID-19 could be a pre-existing condition.”

 The lawsuit seeks to challenge the individual mandate of the Affordable Care Act (ACA), which requires most people to maintain a minimum level of health insurance.
 Section 1557 of the ACA provides nondiscrimination protections that prohibit transgender people from being denied equal access to health care.
 If the individual mandate is held unconstitutional, the ACA and the nondiscrimination protections afforded under Section 1557 of the federal statute could also be overturned, exposing transgender people to legal discrimination and denial of health care.